 Germany has a shortage of several thousand seasonal workers every month.
 The employment of workers from Europe and third countries is intended to help meet the demand in agriculture.

-Seasonal work in Germany - in practice, this means: You work up to 90 days out of 180 days in agriculture.
+Seasonal work in Germany for nationals of a third country - in practice, this means: You work up to 90 days out of 180 days in agriculture.
 The following applies: You regularly work a minimum of 30 hours a week.

 From June 1, 2021 to October 31, 2021, you can work up to 102 days instead of 90 days if you and the company agree upon this.
 If you come from a third country, you must apply for this extension at the local immigration office before your work permit ends.

 Third countries are all states except EU countries, Iceland, Norway, Liechtenstein and Switzerland.